gerhart01/LiveCloudKd/README.md

 For launch:

 1. Extract LiveCloudKd.exe, hvlib.dll, hvmm.sys to WinDBG x64 folder (tested on WinDBG from WDK 1809 - 23H2) or separate folder (use /y key for specify directory with WinDBG).
-   Also LiveCloudKd can find path to WinDBG, if it was installed with Windows WDK or SDK
+   Also LiveCloudKd can find path to WinDBG, if it was installed with Windows WDK or SDK.
 2. Launch LiveCloudKd.exe with admin rights (It needs Visual Studio 2022 runtime libraries - https://aka.ms/vs/17/release/vc_redist.x64.exe).
-3. Choose Hyper-V virtual machine for inspection.
+3. Choose Hyper-V virtual machine or local Windows for inspection.

 When starting LiveCloudKd searches WinDBG in next steps:

 1. Standard Windows SDK installation folder (using registry key).
 2. Windows Registry HKLM\Software\LiveCloudKd\Parameters\WinDbgPath key.
 See RegParam.key for instance.
-3. Set /y parameter with WinDBG path, for instance:
+3. If /y parameter is set with WinDBG path LiveCloudKd try to use it.

 ```
 LiveCloudKd /y C:\Microsoft\WinDBG